 Every TT model is outfitted with dual front, side and knee airbags along with traction and stability control systems and electronic brake-pressure distribution.

 While there are many other two-door models available at the same price as the TT Coupe, the Audi is something of a unique proposition as a luxurious, style-conscious 2+2 without overt sporting pretensions.
-The Ford Mustang GT provides far higher levels of power and handling but can't match the TT's interior sophistication, while the Infiniti G37 and the slightly ungainly-looking BMW 1-Series are closer matches but are still more athletic.
+The Ford Mustang GT provides far higher levels of power and handling but can't match the TT's interior sophistication, while the Infiniti Q60 Coupe and the BMW 2-Series are closer matches but are still more athletic.